antsmartian/antoaravinth.github.com/_posts/2012-08-02-3-siblings-dhisoom-3.md

 **Note2**: DSL's are getting famous these days.
 I want you to know about it.
 My program can't be called fully as DSL.
 But I used the terms here, because I will be writing several post on this topic in near feature and also want you to get know about the DSL subject!.
+And DSL's can also be written in C#,Java, Scala , Ruby and other languages.
+I choose Groovy as my personal interest.

-I just simply wrote the blog in a text editor.
+I just simply wrote this blog post in a text editor(gedit).
 So there can be splling mistke, may would has gramatical flaws badly.
 If that is the case leave a comment.

 Thanks for reading my post.
 If you have any doubts, feel free to post the comment.
 Comments are welcome!